Quiz: The Language of Safety Signs

 Round blue – Mandatory signs

-The red should take up at least 35% of the sign.
+The red should take up at least 35% of the sign to be quickly noticeable.

-Signs with mandatory information are in blue color with white pictogram on it.
+Signs with mandatory information are in blue color with white texts pr pictograms.

-The blue should take up at least 50% of the sign.
+The blue should take up at least 50% of the sign to be effective.

-The yellow should take up at least 50% of the sign.
+The yellow should take up at least 50% of the sign to stand out.

 Green is the color of emergency signs.
-It associates with peace and nature.
+It’s associated with peace and nature.

-Green is a less interfering color which blends easily with the surrounding.
-But at the same time can be easily noticed.
-The text color of the green signs is white.
-As it is the best combination to make the text easily readable.
+Green is a less interfering color which blends easily with the surroundings.
+At the same time, it can be easily noticed.
+It’s used to create calm during often stressful situations.
+The color of texts and symbols against the green background are white for easy readability.

 The green should take up at least 50% of the sign.

-Before scrolling down to the answers try guessing what each of these signs means.
-(Find the answers below for every set of signs).
+Before scrolling down to the answers, try guessing what each of these signs mean.
+You can write down your answers and then compare the results.
+Find the answers for every set of signs below.

-- The first one warns us that there is an overhead load
+- Warns us that there is an overhead load

 - Warns that there are industrial vehicles driving around

-- This sign warns that there is an electricity danger
+- Warns that there is an electricity danger

 - Indicates an emergency exit direction